bifrostinc/code-sync-mcp/README.md

 BIFROST_APP_ID=my-app                  # Unique app identifier
 BIFROST_DEPLOYMENT_ID=dev-john         # Unique deployment name
 ```

+**Deployment examples**:

+- Kubernetes: Add as a sidecar container in your pod spec
+- Docker Compose: Add as an additional service with shared volumes
+- ECS: Add as a sidecar container in your task definition

 #### C) [If Required] Ensure you app has permissions for syncing (if not running as root)